 Secondly, I’ve never been a big vision board kind of gal.
 I love to surround myself with memories, but I rarely hang up future goals around my room.
 Last year I started a Pinterest board titled, “Vision Board 2019,” where I pinned items I came across that I found inspiring or related to “goals” (loose term) I had.

-While this is incredibly easy to do, I never found myself actually referring back to it.
+While this is incredibly easy to do, I never found myself actually referring back to this vision board.
 Something else that never worked for me was a physical vision board.
 I’ve never had that much luck (nor much joy) in ripping things out of magazines.

 Here’s my finished copy – which isn’t perfect, but neither is life so I’m not mad about it.